blessingaliu/System_Architecture_Bootcamp/Unit_1_python/README.md

-## Summary of what I learnt every session
+## Summary of what I learnt in this unit - The Fundamentals of Coding with Python

 ### 1st session: Fundamentals of coding with Python